getCUJO/QoOID/draft-ietf-ippm-qoo.md

 To assess the precision of network performance measurements, implementers should consider:

-- The repeatability of measurements under similar network conditions
+- The repeatability of measurements under similar network conditions, which can also be affected by path variation across multiple protocol layers (see {{path-stability}})
 - The impact of sampling frequency and duration on percentile estimates, particularly for high percentiles (e.g., 99th, 99.9th)
 - The measurement uncertainty introduced by hardware/software timing jitter, clock synchronization errors, and other system-level noise sources
 - The statistical confidence intervals for percentile estimates based on sample size

 Acceptable levels of precision depend on the use case.
 Implementers should document their precision assessment methodology and report precision metrics alongside QoO scores when precision is critical for the use case.

 ## Describing Network Performance Requirements {#describing_requirements}